Honoring Black Maternal Health Week: A Call to Action

 One of the main questions I've been asked recently is: "What will we do in this current climate?"
 With political shifts, rising maternal health disparities, and ongoing systemic challenges, it’s a fair question.

-I do acknowledge that we are living in unprecedented and frankly, quite scary times.
-Many feel discouraged and fearful at the rapidity of the changes and what it means for our future.
-So much uncertainty is destabilizing.
-And the challenges facing us are indeed real.
+I acknowledge we are living in unprecedented and challenging times.
+Many feel discouraged and fearful about the rapid changes and what they mean for our future.
+The uncertainty is destabilizing.
+The challenges we face are indeed real.

-We will need to be more innovative, more creative, and more resourceful - but as long as the need exists, we will continue to do the work.
+We will need to be more innovative, creative, and resourceful.
+As long as the need exists, we will continue to do the work.
 This message was clear on April 12th.
-Showing up in the rain was more than symbolic - it was a demonstration of our commitment.
-Whether it's a storm or sunny weather, metaphorically or literally, we will show up.
+Showing up in the rain was more than symbolic; it was a demonstration of our commitment.
+Whether it's stormy weather or sunny skies, we will show up.
 Mothers deserve nothing less.

 Missed the Event?
 You Can Still Make a Difference!